-With a lot of people stuck at home for the foreseeable future, and maybe struggling with ideas of things to do, stay active or just keep their mental health in a positive place, we’ve compiled a list of resources across a wide range of subjects to try and provide something of interest for everyone
+If you're still working from home, shielding for the foreseeable future or maybe just struggling with ideas of things to do, stay active or just keep your mental health in a positive place, we've compiled a list of resources across a wide range of subjects to try and provide something of interest for everyone

 There is a huge amount of information and resources available to help you stay active at home.

 - PE with Joe - available weekdays live at 9am on his YouTube channel